Configure Credential Policies in Bomgar Vault

 Note: The account used as the credential manager must already exist within the Bomgar Vault application.

 - Check Use this password template when rotating credentials to associate the credential with a password template, and then select the desired password template from the dropdown menu.
 If no password template is desired, leave this box unchecked.
+You can edit the password template by clicking on the i icon.

 Note: For more information on password templates in Bomgar Vault, please see Review Password Template Settings.